Web hosting forms the backbone of your online presence — but it can also become your biggest security risk.

 If a secure filtering system is not in place, important customer data can be lost.
 IT should be noted though that such an implementation will increase the time taken to extract records.

-12. Virtual Machine Escape
+12. Virtual Machine Escape in VPS and Cloud Environments

-13. Supply Chain Weakness
+13. Third-Party Software and Supply Chain Risks

-While resource distribution is a major advantage of Cloud hosting, it can also be a point of weakness.
+While resource distribution is a major advantage of cloud hosting, it can also be a point of weakness.

 If you’ve heard the term “you are only as strong as your weakest link”, that applies perfectly to the Cloud.

 Sophisticated attack and rests mainly on the cloud service providers.
-This is not specific to the Cloud and can happen anywhere else.
+This is not specific to the cloud and can happen anywhere else.
 Downloads from live update servers can be added with malicious functionality.
 So, imagine the many users who have downloaded this software.
 Their devices will be infected with this malicious program.

 Final Thoughts